Shelley A. Davis

 Shelley is committed to social justice, equity and to paying it forward to the next generation.
 She is a lecturer and senior mentor at University of Chicago’s Harris School of Public Policy, focusing on nonprofit and philanthropic organizations’ impact on public policy.
 In 2017, UIC’s College of Urban Planning and Public Affairs honored Shelley with the Jim Marek Alumni Appreciation Award, which recognizes individuals for their dedication to the fields of urban planning and public administration and their contributions to the development of the college’s students and alumni.
 In 2019, University of Chicago Harris Public Policy students voted Shelley Mentor of the Year.
 Better Media Group recognized Shelley as one of Chicago’s Top Black Women of Impact in 2018 and 2019 and as a Top Philanthropist in 2022.
-Shelley was also named one of Crain’s Chicago Business’ 2022 Notable Black Leaders and Executives and appears in Who’s Who in Chicago Business 2023.
+Shelley was named one of Crain’s Chicago Business’ 2022 Notable Black Leaders and Executives and appears in Who’s Who in Chicago Business 2023.

 Shelley keeps herself healthy by biking, swimming and studying yoga and enjoys taking long walks and traveling.
 Shelley lives in Bronzeville with her husband and two children.